OpenNTI/nti.plone.namedfile/README.rst

 * A file with a filename
 * An image with a filename

 Blob-based and non-blob-based types are provided.
-The blob-based types require the ZODB3 package to be at version 3.8.1 or later, and BLOBs to be configured in zope.conf.

-plone.supermodel handlers are registered.

-See the ``usage.rst`` doctest for more details.

 Source Code
 ===========

- Note: This packages is licensed under a *BSD license*.
+ Note: This packages is licensed under a *Apache license*.
  Please do not add dependencies on GPL code!

-Contributors please read the document `Process for Plone core's development <http://docs.plone.org/develop/plone-coredev/index.html>`_

-Sources are at the `Plone code repository hosted at Github <https://github.com/plone/plone.namedfile>`_.
+Sources are at the `Plone code repository hosted at Github <https://github.com/NextThought/nti.plone.namedfile>`_.